The Sensible Prepper may collect a share of sales or other compensation from the links on this page.

-7. Beans/Legumes – Beans & Rice combo makes one of the best long term food storage options for your prepping strategy.
+7. Beans/Legumes – Beans & Rice combo makes one of the best long-term food storage options for your prepping strategy.
 Combining rice and beans together is packed with protein and is a perfect substitute for meat.
-This is why some many cultures eat rice & beans at meals.
+This is why many cultures eat rice & beans at meals.
 Pinto, navy, black, and lima beans make good choices here.

-8. Oats – Another staple, that is super cheap & easy 30 year storage option.
+8. Oats – Another staple, that is a super cheap & easy 30-year storage option.
 Oats are perfect for the prepper because they only require boiled water to prepare, then just add some cinnamon or sugar and you have breakfast.
 It also helps to control blood sugar and cholesterol.
 Oats can also double as feed for most animals.
 Here are 10 reasons you should store oats.

 10. Flour – Flour should also be included in your long-term storage.
 However, if storing grains or beans you can grind that into flour using a simple grain mill.